kwakim1/parse_the_human_proteome/README.md

 ![alt_text](https://i.ibb.co/fYqPRfV/Num-Prot-0-1650-binwidth-50.png)

 ## Notes
 To challenge myself, this project was coded using the Python base package only (no libraries).
-However, to visualize results, matplotlib.pyplot was used to generate plots.
+However, to visualize results, matplotlib.pyplot was used to generate figures.

 ## Requirements
 1. Python 3